-- The lower threshold of needs-based eligibility criteria must be "less stringent" than institutional and HCBS waiver level of care. - But there is no implied upper threshold of need.
-Therefore the universe of individuals served: - Must include some individuals with less need than institutional level of care - May include individuals at institutional level of care, (but not in an institution)
+- The lower threshold of needs-based eligibility criteria must be "less stringent" than institutional and HCBS waiver LOC. - But there is no implied upper threshold of need.
+Therefore the universe of individuals served: - Must include some individuals with less need than institutional LOC - May include individuals at institutional LOC, (but not in an institution)